readpe/goolx/README.md

 	}
 }
 ```

+## Disclaimer
+This project is not endorsed or affiliated with ASPEN Inc.

 ## Acknowledgements
 Thanks to ASPEN Inc. for providing the Python API which inspired the development of this module.